1999 FIVB Volleyball Men's World Cup

 The 1999 FIVB Men's World Cup was held from 18 November to 2 December 1999 in Japan.
 Twelve men's national teams played in cities all over Japan for the right to a fast lane ticket into the 2000 Summer Olympics in Sydney, Australia.

 The twelve competing teams played a single-round robin format, in two parallel pools (site A and site B).
-The men played in Tokyo, Kagoshima, Hiroshima, Kumamoto, Osaka, Nagoya, Yoyogi, and Komazawa.
+The teams played in Tokyo, Kagoshima, Hiroshima, Kumamoto, Osaka, Nagoya, Yoyogi, and Komazawa.